-Service learning has a great impact on our students as well, helping them to become more socially responsible and engaged community members and graduates.
-Student evaluation of the service learning experience in 2015-16 shows that:
+Service learning has a great impact on CSUMB students, helping them to become more socially responsible and engaged graduates and community members.

 Although Spring 2020 service learning was suspended as a result of COVID-19, Fall 2019 student evaluations indicate that service learning helps students engage with issues meaningful and relevant to their lives, including cultural inclusiveness, social justice, career exploration, and professional development: